 Client Wrappers

-Sagewai provides client libraries in 17 programming languages.
-Every wrapper exposes the same API surface — Harness, Registry, Observatory, and Gateway — with three authentication methods.
+Sagewai ships client libraries for 17 programming languages.
+Each wrapper covers the same API surface — Harness, Registry, Observatory, and Gateway — and supports the same three authentication methods.

 Supported Languages